eniac/quilt/README.md

 ```

 ### Example of merging functions in different languages
 Quilt is able to merge functions across various languages.
-We give 6 examples here if you are interested.
-We will be cleaning up the code for the many other examples in the coming days.
+We give examples here if you are interested.
 We did not report any cross-language experiments in our evaluation, so there is nothing to reproduce.

 #### Build llvm-17 docker image and Fission multi-language environment